Master of Arts: Special Education, LBS I

 Students who complete all requirements receive a M.A. in Special Education, and are eligible to receive LBS1 license, providing they pass state tests.

 There are options to extend the length of the program.
-Students may also choose to earn an LBSI endorsement after 4 courses (18 credits) or LBSI license after 7 courses (27 credits) without completing a master’s degree.
+Call for details.
+Students may also choose to earn an LBS1 endorsement after 4 courses (18 credits) or LBS1 license after 7 courses (27 credits) without completing a master’s degree.
 Students must pass state tests to earn endorsement or license.
-Call 708-239-3900 for details.